bgmulinari/B1SLayer/README.md

 // Batch requests!
 Performs multiple operations in SAP in a single HTTP request var batchRequests = new BatchRequest[]
 {
+    new BatchRequest(HttpMethod.Post, // HTTP method
+        "BusinessPartners", // resource
-    new BatchRequest(HttpMethod.Post, "BusinessPartners", new { CardCode = "C00001", CardName = "I'm a new BP" }),
+        new { CardCode = "C00001", CardName = "I'm a new BP" } // object to be sent as the JSON body ),
+    new BatchRequest(HttpMethod.Patch,
+        "BusinessPartners('C00001')",
-    new BatchRequest(HttpMethod.Patch, "BusinessPartners('C00001')", new { CardName = "This is my updated name" }),
+        new { CardName = "This is my updated name" }
+    ),
     new BatchRequest(HttpMethod.Delete, "BusinessPartners('C00001')")
 };